haseeb-xd/image-verse/README.md

 Once installed, ImageVerse seamlessly integrates into your Chrome browser, ready to accompany you on your visual journey.

+*Note: Right now, It's pending for review.
+Will be released on Chrome Extension Store soon*

 # Running the Application

 To run the ImageVerse application locally, you'll need to follow these steps: